felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 - Will newer drivers have higher/lower hashrate?
   Usually no, but it depends...
 Check for yourself.

-- Why miner does not show temperatures for RX 480 cards?
-  They use newer overdrive API which is not yet published by AMD.

 - Why miner on Linux with stock card settings gives a bit lower hashrate than on Windows?
   This probably is the difference in time calculations on both platforms.
 In reality the accepted hashrate is usually the same.